Jamie Henderson (American football)

-Jamie Henderson (born January 1, 1979) is a former American Football player (NFL).
-He played cornerback at the University of Georgia and was drafted in the 4th round of the 2001 NFL Draft by the New York Jets.
-He played for the New York Jets from 2001–2003.
-He is the cousin of American football player, Reggie Brown for the Tampa Bay Buccaneers of the NFL.
-He has two sons, Jalen Lyght Henderson (born 4-2-02) and Jamie Isaiah Henderson (born 10-2-04).
+Jamie Henderson (born January 1, 1979) is an American former professional football player who was a cornerback for the New York Jets of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Jets in the fourth round of the 2001 NFL draft.
+He played for the Jets from 2001 to 2003.
+Jamie Henderson is married to Natascha Fulmore-Henderson.
+They have 5 kids whise names are Jalen, Jamie Jr, Adejianna, Justice and Sanaa.
+He is the cousin of former NFL football player Reggie Brown.
+He has two sons.
 Henderson attended Carrollton High School, as well as Reggie Brown, and played for the Carrollton Trojan football team.

 Motorcycle Accident

-On April 3, 2004 Henderson got in a motorcycle accident.
-He lost control of the bike while making a turn at a high speed and there was no indication that Henderson was speeding or that alcohol or drugs were involved in the accident.
+On April 3, 2004, Henderson got in a motorcycle accident.
+He lost control of the bike while making a turn.
+There was no indication that Henderson was speeding or that alcohol or drugs were involved in the accident.
 He has since gained full recovery from the accident and held positions at the University of West Georgia in Carrollton, Georgia and Murray State University as a defensive backs coach.
 He was a paraprofessional at Carrollton Jr. High School and was helping coach track and football at Carrollton High School, Carrollton, Georgia.